-West Nile Virus is a mosquito borne virus that has been present in North America since 1999 (in Canada since 2003).
+West Nile Virus is a mosquito borne virus that has been present in North America since 1999 (in Canada since 2002).
 Although symptoms can be severe, they are usually mild and most people are not aware of their infection.
 All donations are tested in a minipool of 6 donations.
 However, to further reduce the risk, a risk assessment algorithm is applied to identify all donations from areas where West Nile Virus is active and these are tested as single units rather than in a minipool.
-In 2012, 20 donations tested positive for West Nile Virus.
-They occurred over the summer months (July - September) in Saskatchewan, Manitoba and Ontario.
+In 2013, 6 donations tested positive for West Nile Virus.
+They were identified over the summer and fall months (August - November) in Saskatchewan and Ontario.
 There were also community cases in these areas.